How to Write Recipes

 - Offer options and let the reader know what is "optional" ...
 For ingredients that are uncommon, seasonal, or expensive (for example, "boneless chicken may be substituted for the wild shrimp" or "you may substitute 1/2 tsp dried basil for the fresh").
 Also, if there is alcohol, such as cooking sherry, in the recipe, offer a non-alcoholic liquid substitution.
 If an ingredient is a nice addition but not essential to the dish (for example, a parsley garnish), be sure to note that it is "optional."

-Test the Recipe, Making Notes on Any Changes You Make in the Process
+Test the Recipe, Making Notes in the Process

 While you're doing recipe testing, the recipe document itself will be the repository for any relevant information or insights gained during the testing process.
 This could be information on adjustments you might want to make when testing the next version, visual cues that might be helpful to the cook, etc.